Hi! I’m Melissa Landry, Registered Dietitian Nutritionist and food freedom expert.

 LAVoyager: Meet Melissa Landry

-do you think about food WAY too much?
+did you start dieting as kid, and now think about food way too much?

-Let's figure out your Intuitive Eating style so you can overcome whatever is holding you back from finding food freedom!
+Your bigger body deserved, and deserves to live without 24/7 food guilt!
+Let's figure out your Intuitive Eating style so you can overcome whatever is holding you back from finding food freedom.